xmrMiner/xmrMiner/README.md

   - `cd $HOME/xmrMiner`
   - `./xmrMiner --help`

-# Performance
+## Performance

 The optimal parameter for `--launch=TxB` depend on your GPU.
-For all GPU`s with a compute capability >=3.0 and <6.0 there is a usage restriction for the GPU RAM.
+For all GPU's with a compute capability `>=3.0` and `<6.0` there is a restriction of the amount of RAM that can be used for the mining algorithm.
-The maximum RAM which can used for the GPU must be less than 2GB (e.g. GTX TITAN) or 1GB (e.g. GTX 750-TI).
+The maximum RAM that can be used must be less than 2GB (e.g. GTX TITAN) or 1GB (e.g. GTX 750-TI).
-`--launch=TxB`means
+The amount of RAM used for mining can be changed with `--launch=TxB`.
   - `T` = threads used
   - `B` = CUDA blocks started (must be a multiple of the multiprocessors `M` on the GPU)